jamietre/iter8/README.md

 You can pass a callback `filter(prop)` to filter properties.
 Returning `false` from the callback will exclude the property.

-The default object creation behavior when passing an object directly to `iter` is the smae as `Iter.fromObjectOwn(obj)` with no filter.
+The default object creation behavior when passing an object directly to `iter` is the same as `Iter.fromObjectOwn(obj)` with no filter.

 #### fromIterator(iterator)